Youn Yuh-jung: Career

 In 2013, she was cast as a loving mother to three loser children in Song Hae-sung's Boomerang Family.
 Later in the year, Youn appeared in her first reality show Sisters Over Flowers, a travel show shot in Croatia.
 After appearing on Sisters Over Flowers, Youn has stated that her public image became more positive.

 Youn starred in two leading roles in 2015: Kang Je-gyu's Salut d'Amour about the romance between an elderly supermarket employee and a flower shop owner, and Canola about a Jeju Island female diver who reunites with her long-lost granddaughter.
 Salut d'Amour was Youn's first collaboration with actor Park Geun-hyung since 1971.

 In 2020, she made her Hollywood debut in a supporting role as Soon-ja, a grandma of a Korean-American family in rural Arkansas, in the American film Minari, for which she received critical recognition from over forty American regional critics awards, including wins from the National Board of Review and the Los Angeles Film Critics Association.
 Youn went on to become the first Korean actress to win an Academy Award for Best Supporting Actress, SAG Award for Outstanding Performance by a Female Actor in a Supporting Role, and BAFTA Award for Best Actress in a Supporting Role.
 She was also the first Asian actress to win an acting award in the motion pictures categories at the Screen Actors Guild Awards as well as the first Korean actress to win an Academy Award and first Asian actress to win an Academy Award since 1958 when Miyoshi Umeki won Best Supporting Actress for Sayonara.

 In April 2021, Film at Lincoln Center hosted a five film retrospective of her career.
 In September 2021, she was selected as one of the 100 most "Influential People in the World" in 2021 by the American weekly magazine TIME.
 She was named in the 'Titan' category.
 Youn received the Order of Cultural Merit.

 In December 2022, Youn's contract with Hook Entertainment ended, and she decided not to renew after 5 years.
 Later, in January 2023, Youn signed with Creative Artists Agency.

+Personal life

+In December 1973, she followed her fiancé, singer Jo Young-nam, to the United States.
+She worked at a supermarket for $2.75 an hour to raise her two sons in St. Petersburg, Florida.
+She returned to Korea in 1984 and divorced her husband three years afterwards.

+Youn has two sons, both of whom are Korean Americans and have Korean and U.S. citizenship.
+Her sister Youn Yeo-soon is a former executive at LG Group.